bulletmark/mpr/README.md

 main help/usage for a list of all commands and their aliases.
 E.g, the command `mpr put *.py /` can instead be tersely typed as: `mpr p *.py /`.

-Note that mpr `get` and `put` functions always expect the specified target to be a directory, so if you want to rename a file when you copy it then you must explicitly indicate the target to be a file, e.g.
+Note that the mpr `get`, `put`, and `copy` commands always expect the specified target argument to be a directory, so if you want to rename a file when you copy it then you must explicitly indicate the target to be a file using the `-f/--file` option, e.g.

 ```
 $ mpr get file.py newfile.py